g-savitha/portfolio/content/en/posts/react-state-patterns.md

 ```

 **TodoList** is a smart parent with _lots of methods_, while the individual **Todo** items are _just `<li>` tags_ with some text and styling.

+That's all for now.
+Until next time :wave:, Happy learning :tada: :computer:

+---

+If this was helpful to you, please Share this article so that it reaches others as well.
+To get my latest articles straight to your inbox, please subscribe to my [Newsletter](https://www.getrevue.co/profile/gsavitha) .
+You can also follow me on twitter [@gsavitha\_](https://twitter.com/gsavitha_).